hacash/fullnode/vm/design-note.md

     - 1 gcu = 32 gas / 32 byte
     - gas limit is 65535 for one tx
     - a machine execution charges at least 1 gcu of gas (32 gas) = gas / GSCU + 1
-    - from main load a contract for call cost 2 * gcu = 64gas
+    - load a contract for call cost 2 * gcu = 64gas
+    - call main cost gas at least 1 * gcu =  32gas
     - call abst cost gas at least 4 * gcu = 128gas